History of the Church in Canada

 The Rich Diversity of the Church in Canada

 The Eastern Churches have also played a major role in the development of the Catholic Church in Canada, especially in Western Canada, where there were large migrations of people from Eastern Europe, particularly from the Ukraine.
 Today, the Ukrainian Church is the largest of the Eastern Churches in Canada.
 Its founder, Bishop Nykyta Budka, was beatified by Pope John Paul II in 2001.
 Other Eastern Churches in Canada serve Slovaks, Armenians, Greek-Melkites, Maronites, Syrians and Syro-Malabars.

 A Canadian Portrait

 Canada is a vast territory with a northern climate.
 Most of the population is located along the country’s southern border with the United States, leaving many large areas of the interior and north with few inhabitants.
 The Canadian society is a mosaic of many languages and cultures from around the world.
 As a reflection of its historical development, Canada is constitutionally bilingual, with English and French as the two recognized official languages.
 According to statistics from the Government of Canada, 83% of the population calls itself Christian.
 There are more than 30 Christian denominations in Canada.
 The majority of Christian churches in Canada are representative of the following traditions: Catholic, United, Anglican, Presbyterian, Lutheran, Baptist, Orthodox and Pentecostal.
-These Churches account for 91% of all Christians.
+The churches of these traditions account for 91% of all Christians in Canada.
 Catholics in Canada account for more than half of all Christians.
-There are 71 dioceses in Canada, including the Military Ordinariate and eight eparchies (jurisdictions of the Eastern Catholic Churches, as well as 2 ordinariates.
+Currently in Canada, there are 60 dioceses of the Latin Catholic Church, 13 eparchies and 1 exarchate of the Eastern Catholic Churches, as well as 2 ordinariates.
 Each diocese, eparchy, and ordinariate is distinct and autonomous.